Winnee0305/coral-bleaching-fuzzy/README.md

 You can tweak term boundaries, membership shapes, and rules in `fuzzy_logic.ipynb` to test sensitivity and improve alignment with domain knowledge.

-## Reproducibility Tips

-- Set a fixed random seed if you introduce any stochastic steps.
-- Keep notebook execution in-order (restart kernel and run all) to avoid hidden state.
-- Log version info for key libraries if you are comparing results across machines.

 ## Results and Outputs

 - Plots from `dataset_visualisation.ipynb` summarize distributions and relationships.
 - `fuzzy_logic.ipynb` outputs membership function plots and inferred bleaching risk scores.

-## Contributing

-Issues and pull requests are welcome for improvements to the cleaning pipeline, additional visualizations, or more refined fuzzy rules.

-## License

-No license specified.
-If you plan to reuse or distribute, please add an appropriate license file.

-## Acknowledgments

-- `scikit-fuzzy` for the fuzzy inference tooling.
-- Public datasets and prior literature on coral bleaching and environmental stressors.